 Due to the complexity involved in accumulating points, many casual travellers understandably don’t know what to make of frequent flyer points.

 But what is clear is that the major airlines care a lot about them.
 Last year, Qantas generated more revenue from points than from original ticket sales, or about 60% of its net profit.
-Macquarie Transport analyst Russell Shaw told us Qantas’ frequent flyer program is worth about $2 billion.
+In 2011 Macquarie Transport analyst Russell Shaw told us Qantas’ frequent flyer program is worth about $2 billion.

 Given its success, the frequent flyer business seems to be fuelled by basic maths.
 So long as Qantas charges its many partners more to buy points – and thus to be able to add them as customer incentives – than it costs the airline to redeem those points, they come out on top.